AdityaCoppisetti/robotic-arm/journal.md

 and then i want to add a usb c im not actually sure about that , and then i need to build the entire pcb and not just this

+also at first i made the edgecuts layer very very weird , but im okay with keeping it as a rectangle